hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 The German biologist Jakob von Uexküll
 <!-- approached the inner life of
-animals a little more systematically. --> wanted to understand how organisms model and interact with their environments, and thereby create meaning.
+animals a little more systematically. --> provides one such approach.
+Uexküll wanted to understand how organisms model and interact with their environments, and thereby create meaning.
 He used the term [*umwelt*](https://en.wikipedia.org/wiki/Umwelt) (German for "environment") for athe synthesis of factors